 The Exumas are a 120-mile-long island chain-within-the-chain of the Bahamas’ Out Islands.
 Great Exuma Bahamas island anchors this archipelago and it’s where you’ll find the laid-back capital George Town.
-The beaches are jaw-dropping and will definitely have you booking many Exuma Bahamas vacations.
+The beaches are jaw-dropping and will definitely have you yearning to visit Exuma Bahamas.
 You will definitely think you are in paradise.

 Exuma Bahamas consists of 365 islands and cays.
 I got to visit three islands on my visit to the Exumas: Great Exuma, Little Exuma, and The Exuma Cays.
 All of the islands have their own distinct personalities.

 Things to Know Before Your Exuma Bahamas Trip